Société Jersiaise: Lord Coutanche Library

 The Société's library contains much unique and important material about Jersey and comparative academic literature in the form of published works and manuscript documents including maps.
 In recent years, a project was started to digitise the many periodicals and other documents in its possession.
 The Société employs a professional librarian and assistant.
 The Lord Coutanche Library is available to members without charge, and to other researchers upon payment of a small fee.

 Photographic Archive

 The Société Jersiaise Photographic Archive contains, as a result of the foresight of early members, by far the most important collection of historic photographic images of the island.
 A professional photographic archivist and assistant are employed by the Société to manage the collection of approximately 100,000 images dating from the mid-1840s to the present day.

 Field Archaeology Department

-The Société employs a professional field archaeologist in our Field Archaeology Department through the generous legacy of a benefactor (Bienfaiteur).
-The Department carries out archaeological research projects, scientific collaborations with independent, official and academic entities and organises talks and events.
-Each year, the department engages archaeology and other students to provide experience to them, as well as to assist with research and other projects.
-The Archaeology and Numismatics Sections are assisted by the Department in their activities and also assist the department.
+The Société employs a professional field archaeologist in their Field Archaeology Department.
+The department carries out archaeological research projects, scientific collaborations with independent, official and academic entities and organises talks and events.
+Each year, the department also provides experience opportunities and help with research and other projects to archaeology and other students.
+Archaeology and Numismatics Sections are assisted by the department in their activities and also assist the department.